 It is difficult to ascertain this information from the public record, but it is likely due to the defendant’s ability to pay.
 By entering into a settlement agreement with Tuomey, the United States has further assurances that it will obtain payment from Tuomey for Tuomey’s wrongful conduct.
 According to the press release issued by the Department of Justice, Tuomey will be sold to Palmetto Health, a multi-hospital healthcare system based in Columbia, South Carolina.
 The whistleblower-relator, Dr. Drakeford, will receive approximately $18.1 million under the settlement for coming forward and reporting the fraud.

-Contact Waters Kraus & Paul to Report False Claims and Medicare Fraud
+Contact Waters Kraus Paul & Siegel to Report False Claims and Medicare Fraud

 This article was contributed by Louisa Kirakosian one of the qui tam attorneys in the firm’s Los Angeles office.